Print

 • 2 cups broccoli florets – cooked and chopped

-• 1/4 cup low sodium chicken stock
+• 1/2 cup low sodium chicken stock or vegetable stock

-• 2 oz reduced fat cream cheese
+• 2 oz reduced-fat cream cheese

 • 1 1/2 cups shredded mozzarella cheese

-• 1/41/2 cup shredded parmesan cheese
+• 1/4 cup shredded parmesan cheese

 • chopped parsley for topping – optional